MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 - *Monitor workload usage.* For existing workloads, monitor the workload and look for patterns in usage that indicate underlying business processes, such as data entry, order processing, or customer interaction.

-- *Connect the output to business process.* Connect the dots from the flow outputs to the overall business process they support.
+- *Connect the output to a business process.* Connect the dots from the flow outputs to the overall business process they support.
 For example, if a flow step involves processing customer orders, then it directly supports the business process of order fulfillment.
 Order fulfillment contributes to the business objective of maintaining customer satisfaction and generating revenue.
 Finally, use the flow breakdown to help determine which flow created the sales report.

 ### Identify process owners and stakeholders for each flow